f-corvaro/42.common_core/ft_printf/README.md

 <p align="justify">

-Printf return an integer that rappresents the lenght of the data printed.
+Printf return an integer value that represents the total number of characters successfully printed to the standard output.
+If there is an error during the printing process, a negative value is returned.
 You can test it:
 ```C
 int	main(void)
 {